antoniocapelo/angular-typewrite/README.md

 		'dependencies',
 		'angularTypewrite']);

+If you installed it by NPM, do:

+	var tw  = require('angular-typewriter');
+	angular
+		.module('yourAppName', [
+		'rest',
+		'of',
+		'your'
+		'dependencies',
+		tw]);

-For the blinking effect, add the **angular-typewrite.css** file to your loaded stylesheets.
+NOTE: For the blinking effect, add the **angular-typewrite.css** file to your loaded stylesheets.

 ##How to use